10 Ways to Create a Landing Page That Converts

 In this informative guide, you’ll discover how to create a landing page that converts.
 With these helpful tips, you’ll be able to pique your customers’ interest and reduce the likelihood of people clicking away from your pages without converting.

-A landing page features an offer that’s designed for a specific target audience, with the aim of maximising conversions.
+A landing page features an offer that’s created by a professional designer for a specific target audience, with the aim of maximizing conversions.
 Therefore, when someone lands on this page by clicking a link in the SERPs, an email, an ad or another digital location, they want to immediately know if you’re offering something useful to them.

 This is why you should hire a freelance graphic designer to make sure that messaging is always consistent.
 If your CTA or meta title doesn’t match the actual title on the page once the user arrives, they may think they’ve been directed to the wrong place.
 This means they’ll be more likely to click away and search for what they need elsewhere.

 In order to cater for users who want to engage with your brand but are not ready to purchase, you should always have a "soft" conversionavailable.
 This could be a free download or newsletter sign-up (or something similar).
 A good example of this is here, where you can see there is the chance to download the "VAT timeline" as well as the software sign-up button, providing users with easy access to valuable resources and software tools.
 By downloading the free .PDF users have a piece of company collateral and should be more inclined to make a purchase and/or further brand engagement in the future.